BothymanRoyne/Clear-YouTube-Playlist/README.md

-This script was written to empty my Watch Later playlist on YouTube, as it had exceeded over 1000 videos.
+This script was written to empty my Watch Later playlist on YouTube, which had grown to >1000 videos.

 It requires the new layout to work.
 It also has the capability to clear other playlists.